-I’ve lived in Raleigh, North Carolina for nearly seven years.
-By and large, I love Raleigh – but not all areas equally.
+I’ve lived in Raleigh, North Carolina for a decade now.
+By and large, I love my adopted city – but not all areas equally.
 Probably my favorite spaces are Hillsborough Street (where my comic shop, Foundation’s Edge, is, as well as awesome restaurants like Neomonde and our local Chipotle), and various pockets of downtown.
 My least favorite area is North Hills, which is yuppie central – being there really tests my nonviolent commitments.
-A step or two less intense than North Hills is Cameron Village, which is pretty commercial, and relatively culturally void, save for 10,000 Villages.
+A step or two less intense than North Hills is Cameron Village, which is pretty commercial, and relatively culturally void, especially after 10,000 Villages left.

-Imagine my shock the other day when YouTube recommends I watch this very early R.E.M. show from 1982:
+Imagine my shock when YouTube recommends I watch this very early R.E.M. show from 1982:

 In the same way Cameron Village itself was modeled after a shopping plaza in Kansas City, The Village Subway was modeled after the Atlanta Underground.
 It was a series of restaurants, clubs, boutiques, fashion stores, and a few other shops.
 Some of the night clubs were The Frog & Nightgown, Cafe Deja Vu, Elliot’s Nest, The Pier, Skyline, The Bear’s Den, and the Midnight Express…